jameycribbs/hare/README.md

 to create a new table or delete an existing table.
 Take a look at the examples/dbadmin/dbadmin.go file for examples of how these can be used.

-When Hare updates an existing record, if the changed record datat length is shorter than the old data, it will overwrite the old data and pad the extra space on the line with all "X"s.
+When Hare updates an existing record, if the changed record's length is less than the old record's length, Hare will overwrite the old data and pad the extra space on the line with all "X"s.

-When Hare updates an existing record, if the changed record data is longer than the old data, it will write the changed record to the end of the file and overwrite the old record with all "X"s.
-Similarly, when it deletes a record, it simply overwrites the record with all "X"s.
+If the changed record's length is greater than the old record's length, Hare will write the changed record at the end of the file and overwrite the old record with all "X"s.

+Similarly, when Hare deletes a record, it simply overwrites the record with all "X"s.

 Eventually, you will want to remove these obsolete records.
 For an example of how to do this, take a look at the examples/dbadmin/compact.go file.

 ## Features